 When school is out for the summer, it becomes the perfect opportunity for children to continue learning within the walls of their own home!
 While your child may have had lessons on various topics during the school year, art is one subject that is sure to be enjoyed even during his summer vacation.
 So help your child tap into his creative side this summer with these 5 different art-inspired projects.

-The purpose of these summer learning projects is to not only help your child practice his artistic skills, but to also introduce him to basic principles of art and art history, as well as to help him familiarize himself with several art mediums.
+The purpose of these summer learning projects is to not only help your child practice his artistic skills, but to also introduce him to basic principles of art appreciation and art history, as well as to help him familiarize himself with several art mediums.
 While these projects can be created on a table or floor, a wooden standing art easel is the easiest and most convenient way to keep everything organized and accessible.
 Let’s get started!

 Lesson #1: Color Mixing

 Color Mixing is one of the basic skills needed in many art mediums – especially painting.
 Being able to create a brand new color or even a variation of a color by mixing them together can be quite handy when trying to find just the right color for a masterpiece.

 Before we begin, here are a few terms that are helpful when mixing colors:

 “Primary Colors” are the 3 main colors needed to create all others.
 They are red, yellow, and blue.